 7.2.
-Conditions for safe s torage, including any incompatibilities Suitable container Lined metal can, lined metal pail/ can.
+Conditions for safe storage, including any incompatibilities

+Suitable container Lined metal can, lined metal pail/ can.

 Plastic pail.
 Polyliner drum.
 Packing as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
 For low viscosity materials Drums and jerricans must be of the non-removable head type.
 Where a can is to be used as an inner package, the can must have a screwed enclosure.
 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
-C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used.
-Where combination packages are used, and the inner packages are of glass, there must be sufficient inert cushioning material in contact with inner and outer packages .
-In addition, where inner packagings are glass and contain liquids of packing group I and II there must be sufficient inert absorbent to absorb any spillage . unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.
+C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used. - Where combination packages are used, and the inner packages are of glass, there must be sufficient inert cushioning material in contact with inner and outer packages .
+In addition, where inner packagings are glass and contain liquids of packing group I and II there must be sufficient inert absorbent to absorb any spillage .
+All inner and sole packaging for substances that have been assigned to Packaging Groups I or II on the basis of inhalation toxicity criteria, must be hermetically sealed.
 Storage incompatibility Avoid strong acids, bases.
-Air Sensitive Moisture sensitive Store under argon Hazard categories in accordance with Regulation (EC) No 1272/2008 E1: Hazardous to the Aquatic Environment in Category Acute 1 or Chronic 1 Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of E1 Lower- / Upper-tier requirements: 100 / 200
+Air Sensitive Moisture sensitive Store under argon Hazard categories in accordance with Regulation (EC) No 1272/2008 H2: Acute Toxic Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of H2 Lower- / Upper-tier requirements: 50 / 200